We’ve reached 156K followers! ✨🎉

 Check the feedback of the sellers before buying online.
 There are many fake or damaged controllers and pixel LED strings available on the internet.
 (Beware of scammers.)

-Limit the amount of time you insert and remove the SD card from the controller because every time you do this, it will cause the gold-plated pins to scratch, leading to oxidizing the pins. thus preventing contact between the port and the SD card.
+Limit the amount of time you insert and remove the SD card from the controller because every time you do this, it will cause the gold-plated pins to scratch, leading to the oxidizing of the pins. thus preventing contact between the port and the SD card.

 Environmental conditions may cause damage to your LED string and the LED controller.
 These controllers are not designed for outdoor use; they're for indoor use only.
 If you are putting the LED string outside, please make sure to use the water-sealed LED strings or strips.
 However, even the water-sealed LED strings may be damaged due to harsh environmental conditions.